ICCB-Cologne/medicc2/README.md

 * `--fst-chr-separator`: Expert option: character used to separate chromosomes in the FST.
 Default: 'X'
 * `--wgd-x2`: Expert option: Treat WGD as a x2 operation.
 Default: False
 * `--all-possible-ancestors`: Expert option: Return all possible ancestral states for internal nodes instead of just one.
 Default: False
+* `--max-ancestors`: Expert option: If `--all-possible-ancestors` is set, return only the first `--max-ancestors` ancestors.
+Default: 100

 ## Input files